Echoing Trump, congressional candidates refuse to concede, make unproven fraud claims

 “The idea that ballots miraculously showed up at … 3:30am is voodoo,” Sandler wrote in a since-deleted tweet that had been flagged by Twitter, according to the Advance.
 “The tricks and shenanigans have to stop.”

-While other James supporters have pointed out that Peters took about three weeks to concede in his 2002 race for Michigan attorney general, that race was decided by about 5,200 votes, a much thinner margin.
+While other James supporters have pointed out Peters took about three weeks to concede in his 2002 race for Michigan attorney general, that race was decided by about 5,200 votes, a much thinner margin.

-Next to the well-funded Klacik and the nationally-backed James, Webber’s refusal to accept defeat may be the most unlikely of all.
+Next to the well-funded Klacik and the nationally backed James, Webber’s refusal to accept defeat may be the most unlikely of all.

 Originally from Jamaica, the film producer and frequent Trump rally attendee was running his first race for U.S. political office — though, as the Los Angeles Daily News reported, he had scant fundraising or campaign efforts.

-One campaign video repeated several familiar GOP talking points: That his home state of California had been ruined by “vindictive Democrat politicians” and their “failed leftist policies,” and that his city of Los Angeles was an “American nightmare” rife with violence and homelessness.
+One campaign video repeated several familiar GOP talking points: that his home state of California had been ruined by “vindictive Democrat politicians” and their “failed leftist policies,” and that his city of Los Angeles was an “American nightmare” rife with violence and homelessness.

 “We will take back this country from the frauds, the cheats and the liars!”
 Webber wrote Monday.
 “They will NOT get away with this!”